Anastasio Bustamante: Tampico revolt

-In October 1838, another rebellion against the government broke out at Tampico, which soon placed itself under the command of General Urrea.
-The revolt spread into San Luis Potosí and Nuevo León, and the government sent Valentin Canalizo with troops that had been raised for the Pastry War.
+In October 1838, another rebellion against the government broke out at Tampico, which soon placed itself under the command of General José de Urrea.
+The revolt spread into San Luis Potosí and Nuevo León, and the government sent Valentín Canalizo with troops that had been raised for the Pastry War.
 Canalizo was repulsed but not before killing the original instigator of the revolt Montenegro.
 Government reinforcements were sent under Garay and Lemus only to switch sides and join in the rebel siege of Matamoros.
-The rebels now succeeded in overthrowing the governors of Monterey and Nuevo León and in March, 1839 government reinforcements under General Cos were routed by Mejia.
+The rebels now succeeded in overthrowing the governors of Monterrey and Nuevo León and in March 1839 government reinforcements under General Cos were routed by Mejia.

 Bustamante stepped down from the presidency and assumed command of the armed forces himself and marched to San Luis Potosí.
 The presidency in the meantime was held by Santa Anna.
 The rebels under Urrea and Mejia now made an incursion into Puebla, and Santa Anna headed out from the capital to meet them.
-Government forces under General Valencia defeated the rebels at the Battle of Acajete on May 3, 1839, and captured General Mejia who was summarily executed.
-Urrea however escaped and retreated into Tampico which fell to government forces on June 11 with Urrea being exiled.
+Government forces under General Valencia defeated the rebels at the Battle of Acajete on 3 May 1839, and captured General Mejia who was summarily executed.
+Urrea, however, escaped and retreated into Tampico which fell to government forces on 11 June, with Urrea being exiled.